grapa-dev/grapa/docs/PYTHON.md

 bool | $BOOL
 None | null

 In grapa, the underlying structure for $ARRAY, $LIST, and $TUPLE are the same.
 With the difference bing first differnt brackets, and second that $LIST uses name/value pairs (like dict in Python).
+For lists that use more of a block of memory, use either $VECTOR or $TABLE.

 GrapaPy converts the following to str when passing back to Python.
 This will change in the future for some of these, such as $XML.